 Since childhood, Joe stuttered badly, which made it difficult for him to communicate with peers and also for him to study.
 However, he overcame this drawback by spending several hours a day in front of a mirror and reading poetry.

-Joe Biden studied at the Wilmington St. Helena’s School, and after graduating, enrolled in Archmere Academy.
-Here, he became a member of the student football team and showed success in football.
+Joe Biden studied at the Wilmington St. Helena’s School and, after graduating, enrolled in Archmere Academy.
+Here, he became a member of the student football team and showed success in the sport.
 In addition, he was directly involved in student life during his school life and was elected president of the class several times.

 In 1965, Joe Biden graduated from the University of Delaware with a B.A. in Political Science and History but also had ambitions to receive an education in law.

 Therefore, he spent the next three years studying at the College of Law at Syracuse University in New York, becoming a Doctor of Science in 1968.
-After graduation, Biden started working at a law firm owned by a member of the Democrat Party.
-This is how he first started to become involved with the Democrat Party.
+After graduation, Biden started working at a law firm owned by a member of the Democratic Party.
+This is how he first started to become involved with the Democratic Party.

 Joe Biden’s Political career

 In 1972, at 29, Biden decided to try for a seat in the United States Senate.
 He would be the sixth youngest senator in history.

 However, political analysts note that Joe Biden’s campaign had practically no chance.
 Biden did not have the funds for a large-scale election campaign.
 So, his sister Valerie Biden headed his campaign, and almost all his family members worked on it.